-These benefits were the motivation for the Hot Rocks Survey (GO 3730 PI: Diamond-Lowe, Co-PI: Mendonça), a large JWST Cycle 2 program to observe nine rocky planets with equilibrium temperatures ranging from $T_\mathrm{eq} \sim 420$ K - 910 K using 15$\upmu$m eclipse photometry.
+These benefits are the motivation behind the Hot Rocks Survey (GO 3730 PI: Diamond-Lowe, Co-PI: Mendonça), a large JWST Cycle 2 programme aimed at observing nine rocky planets with equilibrium temperatures ranging from $T_\mathrm{eq} \sim 420$ K - 910 K, using 15$\upmu$m eclipse photometry.
 Of these targets, LHS 1140c has the lowest equilibrium temperature (T = $422\pm7$ K; \citealt{2024ApJ...960L...3C}) and lowest instellation ($S \approx 5$ $S_{\mathrm{\oplus}}$; similar to Mercury at aphelion) of the sample.
 With a mass of $M = 1.91\pm0.06$ $M_{\mathrm{\oplus}}$ and radius of $1.272\pm0.026$ $R_{\mathrm{\oplus}}$ it can be considered a super-Earth.
-This gives it a reasonably high escape velocity of $v = 13.7\pm0.3$ km/s (using constraints from \citealt{2024ApJ...960L...3C}) - larger than any Solar System rocky body.
+This gives it a reasonably high escape velocity of $v = 13.7\pm0.3$ km/s (using constraints from \citealt{2024ApJ...960L...3C}), which is larger than any Solar System rocky body.
 Combining these properties together makes it a high priority target as the cosmic shoreline model suggests atmospheres are more likely to be retained by planets with low instellation (in particular low integrated EUV flux) and high escape velocities \citep{2017ApJ...843..122Z}.
-Modelling of atmospheric escape suggests LHS 1140c may well have retained a secondary atmosphere \citep{volcano_degas, novelphysics}, and observations from \textit{Swift} \citep{2004ApJ...611.1005G} have shown the LHS 1140 system shows relatively low levels of present day NUV flux and estimated FUV flux for a star of this type \citep{NUV_obs}.
+Results from models of atmospheric escape suggests LHS 1140c might well have retained a secondary atmosphere \citep{volcano_degas, novelphysics} and observations from Swift \citep{2004ApJ...611.1005G} have shown the LHS 1140 system shows relatively low levels of present day NUV flux and estimated FUV flux for a star of this type \citep{NUV_obs}.
 However, we note recent work suggests mid-type M dwarfs such as LHS 1140 may have had longer early active periods than previous models predicted, making atmospheric retention more challenging \citep{Pass2025}.